 Exciting things are happening at St. Bernards!

-Join us Tuesday, Dec.
-10 as St. Bernards hosts a Community Celebration and Grand Opening of the new surgical and intensive care tower, located on the main acute care facility in downtown Jonesboro.
+In December, St. Bernards hosted a Community Celebration and Grand Opening of the new surgical and intensive care tower, located on the main acute care facility in downtown Jonesboro.

 - Changes and additions to the St. Bernards Cancer and Heartcare Centers